dianaka87/starter-academic/content/publication/_index.md

 publication: Journal Test
 abstract: the summary of your publication

-title: Diana Test2
-date: 2020
-publication_types: "2"
-publication: Journal Test
-abstract: the summary of your publication

 #use the following legend to specify the type of your publication, e.g. "1" for conference proceedings:
 #0 = Uncategorized
 #1 = Conference paper